NoriSte/ui-testing-best-practices/README.md

 ## ![✔] 3.4 Test the front-end with the integration tests, the back-end with the E2E ones

-**TL;DR:** UI-tests with a stubbed server are reliable and faster versus full e2e tests.
-Full e2e tests are not necessary to ensure front-end quality.
-We can instead have high confidence in front-end quality by using lower cost UI-Integration tests, and saving higher cost e2e tests for the back-end.
+**TL;DR:** UI tests with a stubbed server are reliable and faster compared to full E2E tests.
+Full E2E tests are not always necessary to ensure front-end quality.
+We can instead have high confidence in front-end quality by using lower-cost UI integration tests and saving higher cost E2E tests for the back-end.

-**Otherwise:** We use full e2e tests for the front-end; the tests provide the same value but have a high cost: slower, brittle, unreliable.
+**Otherwise:** You waste time and resources with slow and brittle E2E tests while you can get a lot of confidence with a lot of UI integrations tests.

 🔗 [**Read More: Test the front-end with the integration tests, the back-end with the E2E ones**](/sections/server-communication-testing/test-front-end-with-integration-back-end-with-e2e.md)